When Access Disappears

 “I’ve lost everything,” she said, her voice barely holding together.
 It wavered, then cracked open in the middle.

 “You don’t even touch me anymore.
 You don’t touch me like I’m still me.”
-The last words drifted out, quieter than the rest, but heavier somehow—like she’d been carrying them for too long.
+The last words drifted out, quieter than the rest, but heavier somehow—like she had been carrying them for too long.

 I stayed like that.
 Still.
-Then—seconds or minutes—I couldn’t tell—her breath caught.
-And her body collapsed into mine.
-I held her.
-Not tightly.
+Then, seconds or minutes—I couldn’t tell—her breath caught.
+Her body collapsed into mine.
+I held her, not tightly.

 She felt heavier now.
 There had been months of appointments, driving, and waiting.
 I kept pretending I didn’t see her disappearing by inches.
 I’d held it together because someone had to.